carolsemerano/UFO/README.md

 ## Summary

 The new webpage design offers a set of filters that allow users to search for more relevant information.
 However, each filter is based on user inputs, without any error treatment.
-As a result, if a user enters some value that does not match the data.
+As a result, if a user enters some value that does not match the data, their experience might be confusing.
 For example, wrong date format, a city that did not register any UFO occurrences, and so on.
 Also, the text in gray inside each filter might be confused with a real value.
 Still, a placeholder is necessary to inform the right format expected for each field.

 A few changes should improve the user experience:
 - Create drop-down lists, showing only valid values for country, state, and shape.